13 Reasons Why is Mesmerizing, Yet Frustrating

 The fact that 13 Reasons Why managed to make national headlines shouldn’t be too surprising, even after we consider just how many shows compete for the spotlight these days.
 Any show that tackles suicide with a playlist of 80s gems is bound to attract some negative attention.
 While parents should be cautious not to let their children get any wrong ideas about the actions of Hannah Baker, the show never glorifies suicide.
 In fact, it’s probably one of the most effective fictionalized advocates against it.

 13 Reasons Why succeeds on the strength of its cast.
-The good/evil spectrum has a few outliers on either end, but for the more part these characters are deeply flawed human beings who occupy a moral grey area for most of the season.
+The good/evil spectrum has a few outliers on either end, but for the most part, these characters are deeply flawed human beings who occupy a moral grey area for most of the season.
 There’s a reason for this beyond the typical “TV anti-hero” trope as well.
 These characters are hurting.

 The show addresses pain with a maturity rarely seen on television.
 The first season takes place over the course of a few short weeks, which is hardly enough time to address such grief.
 I’m glad it didn’t try.